- US Online Poker

 Yes, West Virginia lawmakers legalized sports betting in 2018.
 By the end of the year, operators were legally booking wagers in the state across both retail and online/mobile channels.

 Adults at least 21 years old are eligible to bet on sports in West Virginia, provided they are (1) located in the state and (2) not otherwise excluded from gambling.
 Residency is not a requirement, but online/mobile platforms do require the bettor to be physically present within the borders to wager.

 The five West Virginia casinos act as the primary licensees for sports betting.
-So far, though, only four of them have physical sportsbooks on site.
+All of them have physical sportsbooks on site.
 Online and mobile betting are also available statewide.